OpenScienceRoadmap/roadmap/README.md

 # roadmap
-A repository and issues for materials related to a joint roadmap for open science tools and their ecosystem.
+A repository for materials related to the development of a joint functional and technical roadmap for open science tools.